Tatum Bell: College career

 Bell played for Oklahoma State University from 2000 to 2003, and was a starter for three years, rushing for a total of 4,285 yards.
 The schools 4th all-time leading rusher.
 Tatum Bell's Rushing Touchdowns places him 4th all-time in school history with 43.

-In 2000, as a true freshman, he made an impact by rushing for 251 yards on just 49 carries.
-He followed the regular season with an impressive spring during which he showed the new OSU staff he had the ability to run the ball inside.
-He was OSU's leading rusher in both major spring scrimmages.
-His spring numbers included 14 carries for 110 yards and three touchdowns in the first scrimmage and 15 carries for 80 yards and a touchdown in the second.
-Showed most of the country what he was capable of with an incredible long-distance run against Oklahoma in a nationally televised season finale on Lewis Field.
-Oklahoma State won the services of this highly recruited running back over Nebraska, Texas and Oklahoma.
-He was a starter for three years, rushing for a total of 4,285 yards.
+In 2000, as a true freshman, Bell rushed for 251 yards on 49 carries.
+During the following spring, he led Oklahoma State in rushing in both major scrimmages, recording 14 carries for 110 yards and three touchdowns in the first and 15 carries for 80 yards and one touchdown in the second.
+He later had a long run against Oklahoma in the nationally televised season finale at Lewis Field.
+Bell chose Oklahoma State over Nebraska, Texas and Oklahoma.
+He was a three-year starter and finished his college career with 4,285 rushing yards.

 In 2001, he carried the ball 237 times for 1,052 yards and eight touchdowns.
 He averaged 87.6 yards per game and almost four and a half yards per carry.
 Bell eclipsed the 100-yard rushing mark twice last season, including a career-high 117 yards against Missouri.
 He had 102 yards in Oklahoma State's win over Louisiana Tech on Lewis Field.
 The last four games of the 2001 season were particularly impressive for Bell.
 Against Colorado, Texas Tech, Baylor and Oklahoma, Bell carried the ball a combined 80 times for 333 yards.
 That's a four-game average of 83.25 yards per game and 4.16 yards per carry.

 In 2002, he carried the ball 215 Times for 1,454 yards and 15 touchdowns.

 In 2003; Bell's senior season he rushed for 1,528 on 253 carries including a total of 19 touchdowns.